-Showcasing almost 200 artworks, sketches, books and items relating to Angas’s life and travels, the exhibition will be launched on Saturday, 14 August, despite a few COVID-19-related hiccups transporting the works to Canberra from Adelaide.
+Showcasing almost 200 artworks, sketches, books and items relating to Angas’s life and travels, the exhibition will be open on Monday 15 November, despite a few COVID-19-related hiccups transporting the works to Canberra from Adelaide.

-While Philip is prevented from attending the launch – also due to COVID-19 restrictions – the senior researcher at the South Australian Museum is hoping to visit Canberra in the near future.
+While Philip is prevented from attending the launch due to COVID-19 restrictions, the senior researcher at the South Australian Museum is hoping to visit Canberra in the near future.

 “As soon as a way opens, I’ll be there,” he says.